 Watt savings

-Most tri suit development testing will be conducted using elite-level bike speeds – typically around 40-45 kilometres an hour.
-We’ve gone down a bit of a Best Bike Split rabbit hole to crunch the numbers so we can get an indication of what an 8 watt saving would mean for a top professional triathlete.
-Taking Lucy Charles-Barclay’s Kona bike split (4 hours 32 minutes) and “adding” the 8 watts that an aero suit claims you could save takes around 5 minutes off the total time.
+We’ve gone down a bit of a Best Bike Split rabbit hole to crunch the numbers so we can get an indication of what an 8 watt saving would mean for an average age group triathlete.
+First we took Lucy Charles-Barclay’s 2023 Kona bike split (4 hours 32 minutes) as a base line, “adding” the 8 watts that an aero suit claims you could save takes around 5 minutes off her total time.
 Obviously that’s a very rough estimation, but it’s still a significant saving.
+And it measures up with Born Bound’s findings from their aero testing on the Skärvatten Pro suit we mentioned earlier.

 Reducing drag